-3.7 Battery
+3.5 Battery

-A) Type/ Selection
+A) Type / Selection

 For optimum performance and safety it is essential that only a proprietary brand LEISURE battery is used with a typical capacity of 75 to 120 Ah (Ampere / hours).
 A normal car battery is NOT suitable.
 This battery should always be connected when the system is in use.

-The EC325PSU is configured at the factory for standard lead acid leisure batteries, however your dealer can reconfigure the unit to work with Gel batteries if required.
-The dealer may make a small charge for undertaking this work.
+The PSU is configured to work with standard lead acid leisure batteries, and in most cases is also compatible with the latest range of Absorbed Glass Matt (AGM) batteries.
+Before fitting non-standard batteries please check that the charging profile described in 3.2 is suitable for the type of battery by referring to the battery documentation or battery manufacturer.

 Some vehicle installations can cater for two leisure batteries connected in parallel.
 In these cases it is recommended that two identical batteries are used.

 The battery feed is fitted with an inline fuse between the battery and the electrical harness, and is usually located immediately outside the battery compartment or within 500mm of the battery.
 The maximum rating of this fuse is 20A per battery.
+If two or more batteries are fitted the maximum total fusing value must not exceed 40A.